Jiajing-Li-2003/Synthesys-Practical-Work-Ensea-in-the-Shell/README.md

 For every question, once the code seems right, we have to type 'make'.
 Then we have to compile the file we want by typing :
 'gcc -o enseash_Qx enseash_Qx.c' (with Qx the number of the question)

-Then we need to call the file by typing its name : 'enseash_Qx' The tiny shell appears.
+Then we need to call the file by typing its name : './enseash_Qx' The tiny shell appears.

+To send the last version of a question, we use the command 'git add enseash_Qx.c'.

+Then we enter the commit by typing 'commit -m 'Question x' '

+And finally we push the file with 'git push'

 Question 4: test of stop signal